superbigco/craft-vipps/README.md

 ### Callback URLs

 Note that all URLs passed to Vipps will have to be publicly available.
-Vipps will validate the URL, and return an error if its accessible from their servers.
+Vipps will validate the URL, and return an error if it is accessible from their servers.

 ## Using Vipps

 ## Express Checkout Buttons

-Vipps allow a customer to check and pay for a order straight in the Vipps out, decreasing the number of steps a customer have to take to finish a order.
+Vipps allow a customer to check and pay for an order straight in the Vipps out, decreasing the number of steps a customer have to take to finish an order.

-To display a Express Checkout button for a variant:
+To display an Express Checkout button for a variant:
 ```twig
 {{ craft.vipps.getExpressFormButton(variant) }}
 ```

-To display a Express Checkout button for a cart:
+To display an Express Checkout button for a cart:
 ```twig
 {{ craft.vipps.getExpressFormButton() }}
 ```